torvalds/linux/Documentation/bpf/cpumasks.rst

 .. kernel-doc:: kernel/bpf/cpumask.c
    :identifiers: bpf_cpumask_and bpf_cpumask_or bpf_cpumask_xor

 The following is an example of how they may be used.
-Note that some of the kfuncs shown in this example will be covered in more detail below.
+Analte that some of the kfuncs shown in this example will be covered in more detail below.

 .. code-block:: c